-This NZ DRG F03M was created in WIESNZ13 and is still current for WIESNZ16.
+This NZ DRG F03M was created in WIESNZ13 and is still current for WIESNZ17.

-Note: This rule uses an ACHI 8th Edition procedure code and is the only rule in WIESNZ16 that is based on an 8th Edition code.

 These event records are identified as those having the ACHI 8th Edition procedure code 3848811 [637] Percutaneous replacement of pulmonary valve with bioprosthesis occurring in the first 30 procedure codes reported.